Updated: Feb 8

 Navajo Weaving: Navajo Nation, United States

-For this pattern, I actually cut and pasted colorful papers to make my own Wycinanki just to understand the paper cut pattern.
-Afterwards I rearranged them on white paper, photographed and used the image as my pattern and color guide in painting using acrylic gouache, which has an opaque quality, similar to the colorful papers used in Wycinanki from the Łowicz region.
+For this pattern, I literally cut and pasted colorful papers to make my own Wycinanki just to understand the paper cut pattern.
+Afterwards I rearranged them on white paper, photographed and used the image as a stencil and color guide in painting using acrylic gouache, which has an opaque quality, similar to the colorful papers used in Wycinanki from the Łowicz region.

 Shibori Tie Dye: Japan